WesCook/SteampunkSpider/readme.md

 ## Steampunk Spider ##

-This is a utility to spider Steam's servers (ah, get it) for data, and then output it in reddit markdown.
+This is a utility to crawl Steam's servers for pricing data, and output it as a reddit table in markdown format.
 It checks for regional pricing, metascore, trading cards, and PCGW support.

 To use, simply paste any Steam URLs into the form - separated by line breaks - and press Generate Table.
 You can see the progress as the table fills in below, and the spinning indicator will stop once it is complete.

-As the HTTP lookups use AJAX, there is pseudo "threading" support.
-Code will not execute at the same time, but multiple lookups can take place at the same time.
-The number of threads to execute at once, and how often the heartbeat should update them is configurable.

-This is written almost entirely in Javascript, except for a small amount of PHP to do lookups.
-This is due to same-origin policy, which prevents lookups in JS if the server hasn't allowed it.
+This is written almost entirely in Javascript.
+Due to same-origin policy however, the lookup function is written in PHP meaning a web server is required for installation.
+If Steam enables CORS or JSONP support in the future, this limitation can be removed.

+Steampunk Spider uses a threading system for the network requests to make the script as fast as possible.
+If however Steam starts rate limiting you (there will be a notice and automatic-retry), the number of threads and heartbeat speed are configurable to mitigate this problem.

-It was written for the /r/GameDeals community, but is free to use or take apart for any other use.
-Licensed under MIT.
-I'm fully open to pull requests, though would appreciate a heads up if you plan to make any sweeping changes first.
+This tool was written with love for the /r/GameDeals community, but is free to use or take apart for any other use.
+Licensed under MIT, open to pull requests.

 Enjoy.

 ### Changelog ###

+v1.0.3 - 2016-01-16

+* Fixed PCGamingWiki detection
+* Reworded status alert when rate-limiting
+* Updated jQuery/Bootstrap libraries, removed unneeded files

 v1.0.2 - 2015-05-11